MeganNyhan/CI_PP1_MDRC/README.md

 <li> Code to help with the contact form was taken from bootstrap: https://getbootstrap.com/docs/5.1/forms/form-control/ </li>

-<li>I also referenced the Love-Running project to help with the grid for the Gallery Section and the social links from the footer.
+<li>I also referenced the Love-Running project to help with the grid for the Gallery Section, the social links from the footer and the contact form.
 It was not copied and pasted directly but it was used for help so I thought I would mention it.</li></ul>
 <hr>
 <h2><strong>Acknowledgements:</strong></h2>
 <p> I would like to take this oppurtuinity to thank and acknowlege the following people: